 Use sugar and grease patties or menthol crystals to control parasites.
 In the case of diseases, remove affected combs and use suitable medications to treat the sick insects.

 Large animals, especially the wild ones, can destroy the apiary structure and eat the honey as well as the bees.
 Some animals that raid apiaries include bears, raccoons, skunks, and mice.
 Your domesticated animals can also be a threat.

 Use a wire-net fence to prevent animals from accessing your apiary.
 Place a rock on the hive's top cover to control raccoons.
 Install the structure on a higher stand to deal with skunks and use a mouse guard to keep mice away.

-If you are using other mouse guards and you are still experiencing the absconding problem, I would advise you not to think twice to buy the Mann Lake 10.
+If you are using other mouse guards and you are still experiencing the absconding problem, I would advise you not to think twice about buying this tool.
 Personally, I have installed them on all my 13 hives, and the result is increased honey production.

 11. Keep Agrochemicals Away

 Some farm chemicals are harmful to the pollinators.
 You can lose the entire colony from agrochemicals, and these insects can leave if they sense any deadly substance.

 Do not use pesticides or other harmful chemicals near the apiary.
 It is advisable to use environment-friendly chemicals to control pests and insects in your farm.
 Find out the safety of the fertilizers you use in your farm and keep them away if they are harmful to the insects.